traneric/prompt-eng/CONTRIBUTING.md

 * Reflexion

-# Experiments with Prompt Engineering Techniques
+# Experimenting with Prompt Engineering Techniques

-This is a List of Ideas on possible research and experiments with Prompt Engineering Techniques that we would like to incorporate to the Prompt Engineering Lab.
+Here’s a list of ideas for research and experiments with Prompt Engineering techniques that we would like to incorporate into the lab:

-1. Experimenting with different Prompt Templates applied to Use Cases to to attain best accuracy.
+1. Experimenting with different prompt templates across use cases to achieve the highest accuracy.
-1. Improving or completing the code for the Prompt Engineering Technique to support new Use Cases
+2. Enhancing or completing existing code for Prompt Engineering techniques to support new use cases.
-1. Creating a new code for other Prompt Engineering Technique
+3. Developing new code for additional Prompt Engineering techniques.
-1. Experiments with combinations of Automated Prompt Generation in a chained process
+4. Conducting experiments with combinations of automated prompt generation in a chained process.
-1. Experiments with combinations of Prompt Engineering Technique, Automated Prompt Generation, and variation of Model Parameters, to identify best performance both for latency and accuracy.
+5. Testing combinations of Prompt Engineering techniques, automated prompt generation, and model parameter variations to determine the best balance between latency and accuracy.

 ### Outcomes

-* **Good Code** and **Good Use Cases** will be invited to integrate the new related of the Prompt Engineering Lab
+* **High-quality code** and **well-defined use cases** will be considered for integration into the Prompt Engineering Lab.

 # Contributing to Research

-If you would like to contribute with a Research Report describing the results of your exploration, please use the template provided at:
+If you’d like to contribute a research report describing the results of your exploration, please use the template provided here:
 [Research Report Template](./MY-REPORT.md)

 ### Outcomes

-* **Good Research Reports** will be invited to extend and internal publication
+* **High-quality research reports** may be invited for inclusion in internal publications.
-* **Exceptional Research Reports** will be invited to extend and external publication in a venue to be defined!
-The reports include:
+* **Exceptional research reports** could be expanded for submission to external publications or conferences.
+Reports should include:
-    * Experiments to generate data to support comparative analysis between method, techniques, and variations of parameters.
+    * Experiments that generate data to support comparative analyses of different methods, techniques, and parameter variations.
-    * Good visualization e.g. diagrams and graphs presenting the experiments and results.
+    * Clear visual representations, such as diagrams and graphs, that effectively communicate experimental processes and results.

-# Contributing to the CORE Code
+# Contributing to the Core Code

 This is an experimental and educational project.
 As such, we are "building it as we fly it," and issues or deficiencies within the CORE Code are expected.

 Please check the [ISSUES](https://github.com/genilab-fau/prompt-eng/issues) section for known problems where you can contribute.
 If you discover an issue, comment on that thread to be assigned.

-If you have an Enhancement Request or an Idea for Improvement, please reach out through [ISSUES](https://github.com/genilab-fau/prompt-eng/issues).
+If you have an enhancement request or an idea for improvement, please reach out through [ISSUES](https://github.com/genilab-fau/prompt-eng/issues).
 You can either create a [NEW ISSUE](https://github.com/genilab-fau/prompt-eng/issues) or contact us via email.